specklesystems/speckle-server/CONTRIBUTING.md

 Don't worry if you get things wrong.
 We all do, including project owners: this document should've been here a long time ago.
 There's plenty of room for discussion either on our [chat channels](https://slacker.speckle.works) or [the forum](https://discourse.speckle.works).

 🙌❤️💙💚💜🙌

+> This document version might be superseeded.
+The authorative source is [here](https://github.com/Speckle-Next/repo-management-basics/edit/master/CONTRIBUTING.md).